-These are 32-bit RW registers.
+These registers are 32-bit read and write.
 There is one for each of the eight corresponding event counters.
 You can reset all event counter values to zero by writing a 1 to the PMCR bit[1].

 3.3.15 Count Control Registers